WebOrigami/docs/src/content/language/syntax.md

 THIS IS A TEXT FILE.
 ```

-To make it easier for you to invoke functions in the command line, Origami expressions also permit use of implicit parentheses for function calls.
+To make it easier for you to invoke functions in the command line, Origami expressions also let you use implicit parentheses for function calls.
 For example, the above can also be written as:

 ```console
 $ ori uppercase sample.txt